 11. Stand in Two Places at Once

 Experience double the fun!
 Folks love to stand in two places at once on the Free Bridge that connects New Hope and Lambertville!
-You can’t miss this painted sign on the ground as you stroll across the Delaware River after a day spent strolling New Hope with family or friends.
+You can’t miss this painted sign on the bridge as you stroll across the Delaware River after a day spent strolling New Hope with family or friends.

 12. Sip your way through the Bucks County Wine Trail